PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: System Model

 \subsubsection{Transmission Model}

-We assume that the channel contention and waiting time follow the M/M/1 queuing model, as in \cite{ren2022efficient}.\footnote{The contention and queuing process for multiple tasks for each channel can be modeled as an M/M/1 process, where task arrivals to a certain channel follow a Poisson process, and the channel transmission time (service time) for each task follows an exponential distribution.} The arrival rate of channel $c$ is denoted as $\lambda_c$, which is calculated as the sum of the offloading arrival rates of all users accessing channel $c$, i.e., $\lambda_c=\sum_{n\in\mathcal{N}}\eta^u_{n,c}\lambda_{n}$.
-The service rate of channel $c$ is $r_c/S$, where $r_c$ and $S$ represent the communication rate and the size of each package transmitted through channel $c$, respectively.
-As the wireless communication rate approaches the Shannon limit \cite{ghanem2020resource,zhang2022distributed}, the achievable rate can be expressed as $r_c = B_c \log \bigl(R_c + 1 \bigr)$, where $B_c$ and $R_c$ are the bandwidth and the signal-to-noise ratio of channel $c$, respectively.
-Thus, if user $n$ accesses channel $c$, the induced transmission time is
+{{ We assume that the transmission process of the multiple access channel follows the M/M/1 queuing model, as in~\cite{wang2020latency,ren2022efficient}.\footnote{Task arrivals follow a Poisson process, and channel transmission times are exponential.
+It's like an M/M/1 queue, where tasks arrive randomly, wait in a queue, and are served one at a time, with exponential service times.}$^,$\footnote{The M/M/1 wireless transmission queue model can be simplified to the M/G/1 model when their second moments are equal, making them equivalent.} We denote the task arrival rate of channel $c$ as $\lambda_c\doteq\sum_{n\in\mathcal{N}}\eta^u_{n,c}\lambda_{n}$, \ie, the sum of the offloading arrival rates of all users accessing this channel.
+Meanwhile, $r_c$ stands for the communication for transmission rate through channel $c$, and $S$ denotes the package size. } As the currently achievable wireless communication rate approaches the Shannon limit~\cite{ghanem2020resource}, the transmission rate can be expressed as $r_c = B_c \log \bigl(R_c + 1 \bigr)$, where $B_c$ and $R_c$ are the bandwidth and the signal-to-noise ratio of channel $c$, respectively.
+Thus, if user $n$ accesses channel $c$, the expected transmission time can be expressed by

-where $\frac{1}{r_c/S - \lambda_c}$ is the channel contention time, and $t_{n,c}$ is the transmission delay of the offloading tasks \cite{lin2020distributed}.
-As in \cite{mao2017survey}, since MEC servers are linked via wired core networks, we assume that the transmission delay between servers $m$ and $m'$ is a constant, denoted by $t^\mathit{tr}_{m, m'}$.
+where $\frac{1}{r_c/S - \lambda_c}$ is the channel contention time, and {$t_{n,c}$ is the constant end-to-end propagation delay of the offloading tasks.\footnote{Since $d_{n,c}$ does not change significantly relative to the speed of light $v_{c}$, $t_{n,c} = \frac{d_{n,c}}{v_{c}}$ can be regarded as a very small quantity or a constant.} The propagation delay, in a short time slice, is calculated by dividing the distance between the user and the server ($d_{n,c}$) by the speed at which the wireless signal propagates through the air ($v_{c}$), \ie, $t_{n,c} = \frac{d_{n,c}}{v_{c}}$ \cite{callegati1999packet}.
+As in~\cite{mao2017survey}, since MEC servers are linked via wired core networks, we assume that the end-to-end propagation delay between servers $m$ and $m'$ is constant, denoted by $t^\mathrm{tr}_{m, m'}$. } }